 2. MOLECULAR FORMULA

-Molecular formula of different members of a homologous series differs from previous and next member by CH
+Molecular formula of different members of a homologous series differs from previous and next member by CH2.

 3. NATURE OF ELEMENT